 Following the sad news of his death, we visit the place where Stephen Hawking received his early education – the town of St Albans, 20 miles north of London

 Stephen Hawking is renowned throughout the world for his contribution to the world of physics.
-His bestselling book A Brief History of Time sold more than 10 million copies and while the University professor and writer is associated with Cambridge, where he continues to give lectures, the release of the forthcoming biopic The Theory of Everything tells of his time growing up in the historic city of St Albans.
+His bestselling book A Brief History of Time sold more than 10 million copies and while the university professor and writer was long associated with Cambridge (as told in the film The Theory of Everything), he spent much of his early life in St Albans, Hertfordshire.

-On his walk to school Hawking would pass some of the most historic locations in the country, including St Albans Abbey, the birthplace of the Magna Carta.
+On his walk to school Hawking would pass some of the most historic locations in the country, including St Albans Abbey, birthplace of Magna Carta.
 The first meeting to discuss the world’s most historical document, was held at St Albans Abbey in 1213 as it was the principal abbey in the country at that time.
-The powerful barons and clergy first met the king’s representative at the Abbey to air their dark grievances against King John, while the Abbey was also the first place of Christian worship and the site where Britain’s first saint, Alban, was executed.
+The powerful barons and clergy first met the king’s representative at the abbey to air their dark grievances against King John, while the abbey was also the first place of Christian worship and the site where Britain’s first saint, Alban, was executed.

 Also on Hawking’s journey to school was the oldest working medieval Clock Tower in Britain, which is located in the square where the first Battle of St Albans marked the start of the Wars of the Roses in 1455.
 Built between 1403 and 1412, the Clock Tower is the only medieval town belfry in England whose fine bell has survived over 600 years of use.
 Built as a political statement it was used by the townspeople to assert their freedom, power and wealth in the face of the premier Benedictine Abbey of England (now St Albans Cathedral).